aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### isTiled() {#isTiled--}

+<b>@deprecated.</b> Please use the 'isTiled' property instead.
 Indicates whether the picture is tiled across the background.

 ```javascript
 isTiled() : boolean;